JopjeKnopje/fdf/README.md

 - [ ] Only calculate the pixels that are viewable.
 - [ ] Optimize line drawing's drawing direction based on which point is in the screen.
 - [ ] Resize window.
+- [ ] FPS Counter in screen.
+- [ ] Support multiple projections in an enum that we can pass to the projector.

 ## Resources